Table of Contents

 - Synchronization primitive at CPU level - Memory barrier

 In linux barrier() macro acts as an optimization barrier.

 Optimization barrier primitive ensures that assembly language instructions of C statements mentioned before barrier() and assembly language instructions of C statements mentioned after, remains in the same sequence.

-But, Optimization barrier cannot control in which fashion instructions will be executed by CPU.
+However, Optimization barrier cannot control in which fashion instructions will be executed by CPU.

 A memory barrier primitive ensures that the operations placed before the primitive are finished before starting the operations placed after the primitive.
 Read memory barrier act only on instructions that read from memory, while Write memory barriers act only on instructions that write to memory.

 Please visit Semaphore Page

 When a kernel control path must access a shared data structure or enter a critical section, it needs to acquire a lock.